|1||Nad Jazerom, Kosice|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bratislava air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bratislava is currently 2.1 times the WHO annual air quality guideline value

 Moderate 56 US AQI